clover/export-api-examples/README.md

 -The max time range is 30 days.
 So if you want spans of data longer than that, you'll need to send a few requests.

+- The server can only handle a few concurrent exports at a time You will need to wait for each export to finish before starting another one.
+The server will throw 503s when the concurrency threshold is reached.

 How to use